keboola/blog/_posts/2018-10-10-how-keboola-switched-to-automatic-invoicing.md

 Total = circa 11 hours

 Do you have any process that takes too much time from your team and want to automate?
-[Write us a few lines](mailto:info@keboola.com) (not of code, no!) and we’d be happy to help you!
+[Write us a few lines](mailto:info@keboola.com) (not of code, don't worry!) and we’d be happy to help you!